Source code for squidpy.experimental.im._calculate_image_features

 from __future__ import annotations

-import time
+import warnings

 from collections.abc import Callable

-from typing import Literal, NamedTuple
+from typing import Any, Literal, NamedTuple

 import anndata as ad